-Hold Causes the e job to l be spoole ed to tl he Fier y server until the operator takes ------ ------------ ------------ ----------- ---------- --------- ---------------- -------------------- further action.
+Hold Causes the job to be spooled to the Fiery server until the operator takes further action.
 Held jobs can exist in a pre-processed or processed state.

-Process and HoldCauses the Fiery server to queue the job to process and then return the job to the Held queue.
+Process and Hold Causes the Fiery server to queue the job to process and then return the job to the Held queue.
 You can use this job action to preview any job before printing it.

-Send to Press Allows you to send the job to the press for printing.

-Note: Send to Press may not be supported for all Fiery servers.

 Send to Printing Queue Allows you to send the job to the press for printing.
 Note: Send to Printing Queue may not be supported for all Fiery servers.

-Send to Ready to PrintAllows you to send the job to the press for printing.
+Send to Ready to Print Allows you to send the job to the press for printing.
 Note: Send to Ready to Print may not be supported for all Fiery servers.